UNLV Lee Business School Team Wins National Accounting Competition

 “The AICPA Competition provided students a great opportunity to understand the crucial role management accountants play, guiding critical business decisions and driving performance within companies,” said Balhoff, who served as a final round judge.

 In the finals, the students determined which of two merger and acquisition opportunities Humble Pies should pursue and presented to a panel of accounting executives.
-To reduce costs and create a strong financial profile over a 10-year period, they recommended expanding the business by acquiring another bakery rather than a steakhouse.
+They recommended expanding the business by acquiring another bakery rather than a steakhouse to reduce costs and create a superior financial profile over a 10-year period.

 Students were judged on technical details, creativity and persuasiveness.
-The judges lauded UNLV's students for their real-world business application, Siciliano said.
+The judges lauded UNLV’s students for their real-world application of business, Siciliano said.

 “The students acted as strategic business advisors rather than just focusing on the accounting numbers,” he said.